kristinabrueva/react-data-graph/README.md

-# Getting Started with Create React App
+# What is this?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my playground for some data visialisation using React and D3 because it's fun :)

 ## Available Scripts